Breaking: Bluesky Joins the Great Platform Exodus from Mississippi

 Conclusion: The Price of "Protection"

-As more platforms follow Bluesky's lead, Mississippi residents—and those in other states with similar laws—face a choice: surrender their privacy to access online services, or use tools like VPNs to maintain their digital freedoms.
+As more platforms start following what Bluesky's doing, people in Mississippi—and folks in other states with similar laws—are stuck with a tough choice: give up your privacy if you want to use these online services, or figure out how to use tools like VPNs to keep your digital freedoms intact.